wesleywerner/dregosadv/docs/design.md

 * Add worn items: a shoulder bag, a fedora hat, a leather jacket.
 * Add more things you can Show to Rom.
 * Add SCORE to the help topics.
+* Quotes in journal entries.
+* Rewrite parser responses and PC feedback in the first person?
+* Map with IFM.

 ### Done
 * Add task based scoring - DM$ $22